ForthHub/fep-recognizer/terms-and-datatypes.md

 The stack effect of performing a recognizer is:
 `( c-addr u -- qt | 0 )`

-A recognizer tries to recognize the lexeme identified by the string `( c-addr u )` in the current lexical context.
+A recognizer tries to recognize the lexeme identified by the string `( c-addr u )` in its lexical context.
 It returns a fully qualified token `qt` if successful, or zero otherwise (if unsuccessful).

 Neither interpretation state nor compilation state are the part of the lexical context.